-For the year ended June 30, 2020, the Foundation charged off uncollectible pledges of approximately \$16,500.
-For the year ended June 30, 2019 the Foundation charged off uncollectible pledges of approximately \$50,000.
+For the year ended June 30, 2021, the Foundation charged off no uncollectible pledges.
+For the year ended June 30, 2020 the Foundation charged off uncollectible pledges of approximately \$16,500.
 Based on historical experience and other circumstances, it is management's estimate that the remaining receivables will be fully collected.
 Therefore, no allowance for uncollectible pledges is deemed necessary.

-Outstanding pledges from one donor exceeded 10% of total pledges receivable as of June 30, 2020 and 2019.
+Outstanding pledges from one donor exceeded 10% of total pledges receivable as of June 30, 2021 and 2020.